casperin/boink/README.md

 ## Api / Documentation

+### Function wrappers

-`boink.js` contains only `enter` and `exit`, checking arguments coming into a wrapped function, and the value coming out. `enter` also checks that arity is correct when calling the function.
+`boink.js` contains only `enter` and `exit` (and `boink` as a combination of the two), checking arguments coming into a wrapped function, and the value coming out. `enter` also checks that arity is correct when calling the function.

 ```js
 enter(type1, type2, ...)(fn);